madcitymultimedia/wpseo-woocommerce/README.md

 * Fixes a bug where an empty product identifier value could be output.

 Other:
-* Sets the minimum required Yoast SEO version to 17.9.
 * Sets the minimum required Yoast SEO version to 18.0.
 * Sets the WordPress tested up to version to 5.9.
 * Sets the WooCommerce tested up to version to 6.1.